Yosshy-123/Encryption/.github/README.md

-# Encryption - Local AES Encryption Tool
+# Encryption - Local Encryption Tool

 [日本語で読む](./README.ja.md)

 ## Overview

-This repository is an **offline-capable AES encryption tool that runs entirely in the browser**.
+This repository is an **offline-capable encryption tool that runs entirely in the browser**.

 Save [`index.html`](../index.html) locally and run it to enable offline text encryption and decryption.